-Recently the U.S. Department of Education reduced the duration of a student's eligibility to receive Pell grant funds from 18 semesters or 12 semesters.
-This applies to all students effective with the 2012-2013 award year.
+The U.S. Department of Education reduced the duration of a student's eligibility to receive Pell grant funds from 18 semesters or 12 semesters.
+This applies to all students.
 The calculation includes all earlier years of the student's receipt of Pell.

-Federal Pell Grants provide a foundation of financial aid to which other federal and non-federal sources of aid may be added.
-The amount of a Pell Grant is based on a family's financial circumstances.
-Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for a Pell Grant.
+Federal Pell Grant funds provide a foundation of financial aid to which other sources of aid may be added.
+The amount of a Pell Grant funding is based on a family's financial circumstances.
+Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for a Pell Grant funding.

 Students are paid only after all required documents are received, reviewed, and approved by the Office of Financial Aid.
-We encourage all students to apply online and to apply early.
+We encourage all students to apply early.

 Please order a four-digit Personal Identification Number (PIN) on FAFSA.gov.
 If you are a dependent student, at least one of your parents will need to request an FSA ID Number.
 The student and the parent must have a valid email address to request an FSA ID Number.